Litt1eStar/Unity-Grid_Placement_System_3d/README.md

 ## Grid Visualization
 To visualize a grid cell, lines are drawn to create a square.
 The lines are drawn in this order: bottom line, top line, left line, and right line.

+#### NOTE: You can used 1 line with 5 point instead of 4 line
+So, create 1 line and set position of 5 point in this order : Bottom Left Corner, Upper Left Corner, Upper Right Corner, Bottom Left Corner, Bottom Right Corner.
+Basically, you just start point at bottom left and the last point is also at the bottom left to close the cell shape.
+[This is another way to create cell]
 #### Here is method used to create visualize cell:
 #### GridVisualizer.cs
 ```csharp